febsusi/coal_mining/README.md

 # Coal Mining ETL Dashboard Project for AI Engineer - Synapsis (Febriyeni Susi)

 This project provides a complete ETL (Extract, Transform, Load) data pipeline and a dashboard visualization for coal mining operations.
-The goal is to monitor production performance, equipment usage, and analyze the impact of weather on daily coal output using modern open-source tools.
+The goal is to monitor production performance, equipment usage, and analyze the impact of weather on daily coal output.

 ## Features